zoocityboy/zoocityboy/README.md

 ### Hi there, I'm 🦏 zoocityboy

 - 🔭 I’m currently working on ...
-SuperCupo, Yettel & platform apps as well as on private Flutter/Dart projects
+SuperCupo, Yettel Bank & platform apps as well as on private Flutter/Dart projects
+- co-organizer of Flutter Prague meetup
 - 👯 I’m looking to collaborate on ...
 Supabase, Flagsmith & other OSS Flutter projects
 - 🧘🏻‍♂️ I'm focusing on ...
 Developer experience on huge Flutter projects, scaling, and automation (author of VSCode extensions, dart cli apps).
 - ⚡ Fun fact: My little son knows, what a pipeline is!